Risang-L/sentence-complexity-clustering/README.md

 The t-SNE plot focuses on local structure and reveals tighter, well-separated neighborhood clusters.
 Distinct shapes and densities suggest subtle syntactic and lexical variation across learner sentence groups.

-Both plots show distinct sentence clusters that broadly reflect sentence complexity differences.

-You can find these plots in `outputs/figures/`.

 ---